 Further, you can filter keywords using the Filters option.
 You can define numerous variables and limits, such as Search Volume, PPC, CPC, Included keywords, Excluded keywords, Number of words, Keyword Difficulty, etc.

-One of the most important metrics is the Keyword Difficulty (KD).
-The value varies between 0 and 100; the greater the value, the higher the keyword difficulty.
+One of the most important metrics is Keyword Difficulty (KD).
+The value varies between 0, and 100— the greater the value, the higher the keyword difficulty.

 Pro tip: Opt for keywords having low keyword difficulty scores and decent search volumes.

-As you can see, you can easily identify the keywords with low KD and moderate search volume.
+You can easily identify keywords with low KD and moderate search volume.
 In a few minutes, you’ll have plenty of potential keywords.

 But wait.
 We’re not done yet.